-In the middle of the madness, I came across a kid not more than 5 years old bawling his lungs out to his parents.
+In the middle of the madness, I came across a child not more than 5 years old bawling his lungs out to his parents.
 Clearly, I wasn’t the only one not having fun.

 Meanwhile, the main stage exploded with booming music and fire shows, you’d think it was the grand finale.
 There I finally met familiar faces, familia from Nairobi.
 DJ Paps was on the decks as the voluptuous Rafiiki rocked the stage with her conscious hip-hop reggae fusion.
 She even performed the Nairobi banger Fiti (Too Much) with Kenyan rapper Marcus Wi which features on the MUZE Annual 2019 compilation album.

-At 10 pm, it was time for the grand opening performance of Kilifi New Year 2020.
+At 10 pm, it was time for the grand opening performance of Kilifi New Year Festival 2020.
 I was too exhausted, even for Kaya Collective, so I found a man-made nest away from the stage to rest.
-From there I could hear Matt Swallow’s baritone voice, August Cellars’ sweet vocals and the Kenyan band playing their funk mkyeets jazz meets benga music.
+From there I could hear Matt Swallow’s baritone voice, August Cellars’ sweet vocals and the Kenyan band playing their live funk meets jazz meets benga music.

-I sat on the bleachers for a while watching black and white people dance to the spirit of Africa.
+I sat on the bleachers for a while watching black and white bodies dance to the spirit of Africa.
 It was a beautiful thing.
 But how did they have so much energy?

 I didn’t need to visit it again.

 Even with only 4 hours of sleep, I felt more refreshed than the first day.
-I was ready for this new years eve.
-While looking for breakfast, I stumbled into a yoga class at the mind body and soul area.
+I was ready for this new years eve party.
+While looking for breakfast, I stumbled into a yoga class at the Mind Body and Soul area.
 It was a partner yoga session led by Muthoni featuring the Marshalls, and I was right on time.
 What a perfect way to start the day.

 This was the only KISIMA activity I came across during the 3 days.
 A shell of what the wellness space was at Kilifi New Year 2019.

 The 4×4 wheelchair looks easier to ride than it actually is; you use your hands to pedal and steer it.
-True to the name, Safari Seat can go over any rough terrain and has great suspension, making it fit right in Kilifi.
+True to its name, Safari Seat can go over any rough terrain and has great suspension, making it blend right in the Kilifi jungle.

 What about breakfast?
-I finally got my first meal of the day at 3 pm.
-And I was left impressed by the biodegradable plate and cutlery provided by Terra Safi.
+I got my first meal of the day at 3 pm.
+And the biodegradable plate and cutlery provided by Terra Safi left me impressed.
 Not too far away, Max Theuri was playing an Afro-house set on the main stage.
-I easily figured out why he won the Kilifi New Year 2020 DJ contest – he was pretty good.
+It was easy to figure out why he won the Kilifi New Year 2020 DJ contest – he was pretty good.

 Kilifi New Year was also the first East African music festival to feature on WOOV.
 I later explored the free interactive app on my friend’s phone.
 As advertised, you could see the whole festival’s lineup, get reminders when your favourite artists are performing, and even chat with your lost friends online.

-Chia also kept mentioning transformation a lot.
+Chia also kept mentioning the word transformation a lot.
 Kilifi New Year is a transformation festival.
-I had to experience everything to understand what she meant by those words.
+I had to experience everything to understand what she meant.

 After the chilled out briefing, the music vibes called me back to the nearby Kizazi stage.
 I walked right into a Cheza Roho workshop which I had been eyeing on the programme.
-Kenyan band Mbogi Konnection were playing their saxophone, guitars and percussions while Mikel Ameen was hyping the crowd with his usual mad energy.
+Kenyan band Mbogi Konnection were playing their saxophone, guitars and percussions while Mikel Ameen hyped the crowd with his mad energy.
 Soon we were all dancing in a circle to this spiritual African music.
-We became part of the performance.
+We were not only the audience, we became part of the performance.

-Coloured lights danced over the young Kenyan artists later at night, reminding me of MUZE club.
+Multicoloured lights danced over the young Kenyan artists later that night, reminding me of the new MUZE club.

-Just like in his Cheza Roho parties at MUZE club, he was joined by Magaa the good fella from Red Acapella – who were recently baptised to be the Red A.k.a.
-Fellaz.
-Speaking of, did you know the neo benga duo released their debut album Swag na Kadhalika in 2019?
-I didn’t until recently.
+Just like in his Cheza Roho parties at MUZE club, he was joined by Magaa the Good Fella from Red Acapella turned Red A.ka.
+Fellaz – before they broke up in 2020.
+At least the neo benga duo left us with a classic album Swag na Kadhalika.

-As Dylan-S rocked the main stage, we danced into the new year with Mikel’s spiritual grime-house music blasting on Funktion One speakers.
+While Dylan-S rocked the main stage, we danced into the new year with Mikel’s spiritual grime-house music blasting on Funktion One speakers.
 The World Changer led us into the new decade flying on high vibrations.
 DJ Coco Em then sneaked in a fiery set that almost left me floored.
-It’s no wonder she is one of Kenya’s most wanted DJs.
+No wonder she is one of Kenya’s most wanted DJs.

 Vallerie Muthoni was also there to start a spicy new year with us.
 Backed up the Blac Project band, the NuNairobi queen invited the Kenyan songstresses Xenia Manasseh and Kahvinya to share the stage with her.
 Go low gyal go low.

 After her bubbly late-night set, I began to break down.
-I once again dragged my feeble feet on the long path to my tent pitched beneath a baobab tree.
+I once again dragged my feeble feet on the long sandy path to my tent pitched beneath a baobab tree.
 For a moment I could hear Seth Schwarz’ violin calling me from the main stage.
-It’s okay.
-I’ll get him next time.

 What are friends?
 Friends are people who make you wake up at 6 am to watch them perform.
-While others were sleeping, I sprung out of my tent in a onesie and made a beeline to the MUZE stage.
+While other festival goers slept, I sprung out of my tent in a onesie and made a beeline to the MUZE stage.

-MONRHEA was behind the DJ table looking like an Egyptian queen.
-The experimental DJ and producer from Kenya decided to just wing it.
-And her deep and dirty bass music made the 5 of us go nuts on the sparse dancefloor.
+[MONRHEA] stood behind the DJ table looking like an Egyptian queen in her golden crown.
+The experimental DJ and music producer from Kenya decided to just wing it.
+And her deep and dirty bass music made the five of us go nuts on the sparse dancefloor.

 Afterwards, I stuck around to check out the mini art exhibition on the university walls by various Kenyan artists.

 Midl East then surprised us with Kaa La Moto’s music – which was perfect as we were at the Coast.
-The conscious Swahili hip-hop artist coincidentally showed up at the festival later that night.
+The conscious Swahili hip-hop artist showed up at the festival later that night.
+Coincidence or nah?

 The final night belonged to the main stage.
 Performances started at 7 pm instead of 3 pm, so I killed time by exploring Naitiemu’s installation titled “Meet God”.
-After looking at myself on the different mirrors, I clearly saw another side of me.
+After looking at my reflection on the different mirrors, I swear I saw another side of me.